 Non-customizable is simpler

-I created this blog years ago, not even sure when exactly, 2018 perhaps, when Shyrwyn and I decided it would be better to concentrate both our website efforts in a single place.
+I created this blog years ago—not even sure when exactly, 2018 perhaps—when Shyrwyn and I decided it would be better to concentrate both our website efforts in a single place.

 After having several traumatic experiences with custom themes, I decided to learn how to build WordPress themes from scratch.
-It was a lot of work, sure, but it was actually much simpler to get what I wanted, because what makes a custom theme complicated to use is that is has to be customizable by a variety of different users with different goals.
+It was a lot of work, sure, but it was actually much simpler to get what I wanted, because what makes a custom theme complicated to use is that it has to be customizable by a variety of different users with different goals.

 0 0 votes